jeertmans/manim-slides/paper/paper.md

 ## Comparison with manim-presentation

-Starting from [@manim-presentation]'s original work, Manim Slides now provides numerous additional features.
+Starting from @manim-presentation's original work, Manim Slides now provides numerous additional features.
 A non-exhaustive list of those new features is as follows: